-6.10 External teachers teaching at Hautlieu School (ie: Jersey Music Service).
-They will:
+6.10 External teachers teaching at Hautlieu School (ie: Jersey Music Service, Enrichment Session Providers).

-- Ensure that they have all required documentation expected of registered providers. - Ensure that they have read and agreed to the school's Safeguarding Policy. - Ensure that have been given any information that would usually be shared with a classroom teacher, for example health care plans, SEN needs and safety plans. - Raise any Safeguarding concerns that they have regarding students directly with the DSL or Deputy DSL. - Share relevant safeguarding information with the provider's DSL.
+- Ensure that they have all required documentation expected of registered providers. - Ensure that they have read and agreed to the Hautlieu's Safeguarding Policy. - Ensure that have been given necessary information that would usually be shared with a classroom teacher, for example health care plans, SEN needs and safety plans. - Raise any Safeguarding concerns that they have regarding students directly with the DSL or Deputy DSL. - Share relevant safeguarding information with the provider's DSL. - Ensure that student absence is reported to the school office at the START of the lesson.